SinSquare/silex-doctrine-orm-provider/README.md

 Configuration
 ====

-The configuration of the ORM must be set in $application['doctrine.orm.options'], and it must exist before registering the profvider.
+The configuration of the ORM must be set in $application['doctrine.orm.options'], and it must exist before registering the provider.

 A basic configuration scheme:
 ```php